Shopify/polaris/polaris.shopify.com/content/design/depth/index.md

             #### Do
             ![A dropdown menu with a shadow that separates the menu from the background.](/images/design/depth/overview/depth-overview-1@2x.png)

-            Use depth tactically, to differentiate between primary and secondary elements.
+            Use depth tactically, and to differentiate between primary and secondary elements.

             #### Dont
             ![A dropdown menu with a shadow that separates the menu from the background, with an bevel on the item selected.](/images/design/depth/overview/depth-overview-2@2x.png)